-Carlos Luis Zervigon is a Lifelong Progressive, Pro-Choice Democrat running to represent District 98 in the State Legislature.
+Carlos Luis Zervigon is a Lifelong Progressive, Pro-Choice Democrat running to represent District 98.

 A leader in public education and a champion for civil and equal rights dedicated to delivering a more equitable and prosperous community.

 Carlos Luis Zervigon is a New Orleanian immersed in delivering a more equitable and prosperous community for his neighbors.
 He lives a family tradition of devotion to equal justice, public service, and a better New Orleans.
 He learned advocacy and civic leadership from his grandmother, Anti-segregationist Icon Rosa Keller as well as a host of lifelong advocates and leaders in the Zervigon family, including his mother Mary and his father Luis – both tenacious warriors for civil and educational rights for all in their own right.